FlanCodes/nextjs-xano-clerk-starter/README.md

 *   **Automated Xano Token Clearing**: Clears the Xano token cookie automatically upon Clerk logout.
 *   **Public Landing Page**: A dedicated root (`/`) route for public content and calls to action.
 *   **Protected Application Area**: All authenticated content resides under the `/app` route, with sub-routes automatically protected.
-*   **Reusable Protected Route Wrapper**: An easy way to protect any React component or page.
+*   **Reusable AuthGuard Component**: An easy way to protect any React component or page.

 ## 🚀 Getting Started